-Whether you are newly diagnosed or have "been around the block," this is where you will find the information and links to vital information, state government agencies, national agencies, and more.
+Whether you are newly diagnosed or have "been around the block," this is where you will find the information and links to vital information, international, national, state, private, non-profit, educational, vocational, and other agencies.

 According to the World Health Organization:

 The Foundation Fighting Blindness

 A great starting point.
 The Foundation covers a large amount of information, including stories and resources, retinal education, genetic testing, research, local chapters, fundraising for research, and more.
 They are "the world's leading private source for inherited retinal disease research funding."
 They have a video series on eye diseases, and have information on genetic testing , clinical trials , research , resources, and more.

 The diseases they cover are:

 Achromatopsia , Bardet-Biedl Syndrome , Best Disease , Choroideremia , Leber Congenital Amaurosis , macular degeneration , retinitis pigmentosa , Refsum disease , Stargardt disease , Usher syndrome , X-Linked retinoschisis (XLRS) , and a few more rare conditions .

 American Council for the Blind